 Skip to main content

-What is Project-Based Experiential Learning?
+What is Project-Based Internships?

 You can't get a job without experience ... but you can't get experience without a job.
 Project-based experiential learning is a great way to develop and refine marketable skills.
 Partnering with a real business, you may work on a project in a wide variety of fields.
 A project-based experiential learning opportunity opens the door for students to: